-- If the income protection policy provides for benefits of an income and capital nature, the ATO's view is that only that part of the premium attributable to the income benefit is deductible. - Pre-existing medical conditions and lifestyle factors such as smoking may impact the cost of premiums (whereas taking insurance via a group insurance policy held inside superannuation may have automatic acceptance). - As premiums are generally paid personally from after-tax income, a waiting period that meets a client's needs may not be affordable, particularly if no sick pay is available. - As PAYG tax is generally not withheld from benefit payments, clients must remember to declare the whole amount received on their annual tax return.
+- If the income protection policy provides for benefits of an income and capital nature, the ATO's view is that only that part of the premium attributable to the income benefit is deductible.1 - Pre-existing medical conditions and lifestyle factors such as smoking may impact the cost of premiums (whereas taking insurance via a group insurance policy held inside superannuation may have automatic acceptance). - As PAYG tax is generally not withheld from benefit payments, clients must remember to declare the income replacement component in their income tax return.